Can You Make Money Selling Avon?

 Avon still offers men and woman, work from home, financial independence.
 Avon representatives are still out there knocking on doors and distributing brochures, selling Avon products.

 Nowadays, as with many other companies, it's just a little harder to make that profit because of changes.
 Changes in Avon's selling policies and pay structure has unfortunately also contributed to that.

-The biggest difference from Avon's humble beginnings to now is that the company has changed into a Multinational Company, a company who may have lost sight of their founding father's vision.
+The biggest difference from Avon's humble beginnings to now is that the company has changed into a Multinational Company, a company that may have lost sight of its founding father's vision.

-Some of the business tools that Avon supplied their representatives to sell their products where included free of charge but that is not the case today.
+Some of the business tools that Avon supplied their representatives to sell their products were included free of charge but that is not the case today.

-Work from home and make 40% to 50% profit.
+Work from home and make a 40% to 50% profit.
 Great, sign me up!
-With excitement you contact an Avon representative to get started on your new business.
+With excitement, you contact an Avon representative to get started on your new business.

 A District Manager came to my home to sign me up.
 I was very comfortable with her and what she had to say so there was no hesitation on my part to sign up and become an Independent Avon Representative.

-I started in September 2010 and my initial investment was $10.00 and for that $10.00 I received my enrollment paperwork, 10 brochures for the upcoming campaign, a couple of samples for a featured product in the upcoming campaign, a few paper delivery bags and an order book.
+I started in September 2010 and my initial investment was $10.00.
+For that $10.00, I received my enrollment paperwork, 10 brochures for the upcoming campaign, a couple of samples for a featured product in the upcoming campaign, a few paper delivery bags, and an order book.
 All that was neatly placed in a black, cloth, Avon bag.

-As an incentive, for the first couple of campaigns, (a campaign is 2 weeks long) Avon agreed to pay me 40% of my sales, excluding the 'specialty items'.
-'Specialty items' are the clothes, shoes, home goods, decorations, etc. Those items are always a straight 20% profit, never more than that.
+As an incentive, for the first couple of campaigns, (a campaign is two weeks long) Avon agreed to pay me 40% of my sales, excluding the "specialty items."
+"Specialty items" are clothes, shoes, home goods, decorations, etc. Those items are always a straight 20% profit, never more than that.